lguez/Ml2pl/README.md

 3. Decide in which directory you want to install Ml2pl after compilation and type the command below with your choice after `-DCMAKE_INSTALL_PREFIX=` (enter an absolute path).
-The installation process will install a shell script, `ml2pl.sh`, in `$CMAKE_INSTALL_PREFIX/bin`.
+The installation process will install a Python script, `ml2pl.py`, in `$CMAKE_INSTALL_PREFIX/bin`.
 It is convenient for `$CMAKE_INSTALL_PREFIX/bin` to be in your `PATH` environment variable.
 For example: